 The QVCC Library provides a range of information resources and services to the college community.
-The library collection contains more than 30,000 books and 130 periodical subscriptions.
-Interlibrary loan service extends the collection to libraries across the state and nation.
-Electronic resources include an online catalog, more than 40 online databases, an electronic book collection of 6,500 book entries, and Internet access.
-The library's media department maintains the library web site and also provides comprehensive media support for college programs and classes.
+The library collection contains more than 30,000 books, 2,000 DVDs, and 130 periodical subscriptions.
+Interlibrary loan service extends the print collection to libraries across the state and nation.
+Library electronic collections provide access to more than 90,000 ebooks and 40+ databases containing hundreds of thousands of full-text periodical articles.
 The library has an active instruction program, teaching research skills to classes as well as individual students.
-The library classroom contains 24 computers, which gives students an opportunity for hands-on learning.
-In addition, a branch library is maintained and staffed at the Willimantic Center Library Learning Center.
+With 34 PCs and 8 iMacs, the library provides students with ample opportunity for hands-on learning.
+The library's media department maintains the library web site and provides comprehensive media support for college programs and classes.
+A branch library is maintained and staffed at the Willimantic Center Library Learning Center.